-Summer time is an excellent time to get outside and go for a hike — and there’s no need to venture outside of Essex County to find an awesome hiking trail.
+With the warm weather here to stay, it’s time to get outside and go for a hike — and there’s no need to venture outside of the Essex County area to find an awesome hiking trail.
 Grab your hiking boots, your water bottle, and your favorite companion, and get going on one of Essex County’s best hiking paths.
 Truly, there are some stunning views and terrain for all experience levels.
 Read on for some of the best hiking trails in the Montclair and Essex County area.

 Brookdale Park Outer Loop: 1.9 Miles, Easy

 Brookdale Park is located at 473 Watchung Avenue in Montclair.
 Just getting into hiking?
 Start at Brookdale Park’s outer loop.
 AllTrails lists this 1.9-mile loop as good for all skill levels and reviews laud it as a pretty walk with plenty of shade along a paved path.
 This is not a hike for experienced trekkers, but any skill level can enjoy the serenity of a quiet walk.
 Those looking to up the intensity might consider a run here.
 Families with small children can call it an adventure.
 No matter your goal, this simple path is a pretty spot in Essex County.